As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Enter your link details in this section …

-(Add New Link – Name, Web Address& Description fields)
+(Add New Link – Name, Web Address& Description)

-- Slug: The slug displays in the URL of the link category name.
-It must all be in lowercase letters and contain no spaces (use hyphens to separate words).
+- Slug: The slug displays in the web address of the link category.
+It must be in lowercase letters and contain no spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, tick a link category you’ve already set up, or click on the ‘+ Add New Category’ link to add a new category link.
+In the Categories section, tick a link category you’ve already created, or click on ’+ Add New Category’ to create a new category link.

 Also, select a target frame radio button for your link in the Target section.
 This lets you specify how you want the link to open when clicked on:

-- _blank means that when visitors click on your link, a separate browser window will open up to display the content associated with the link.
+- _blank means that when visitors click on the link, a new, separate window will open up in their web browser to display the content associated with the link.
+This lets your visitors see the information without leaving your site

-- _none means that when a visitor clicks on your link, they will exit your site and a new website or page will load in your browser window instead.
+- _none means that when a visitor clicks on your link, they will leave your site and a new site or page will load in your browser window instead.

-- _top opens the link at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then ignore this option.
+- _top opens links at the top level of the frame system if you’re using frames.
+Ignore this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN